stackotter/delta-client/Readme.md

 ## Minecraft version support

-At the moment the client only supports joining 1.16.1 servers.
-However, another developer is working on creating a way for us to easily add support for more Minecraft versions.
+At the moment the client only supports joining **1.16.1** servers.
+In the future I plan to support more versions.
+But not now, as that'd slow down development of more important features because it would create more maintenance work.

-Not every version will be perfectly supported but we will try and have the most polished support for the following versions;
+Not every version will be perfectly supported but I will try and have the most polished support for the following versions;

 - 1.8.9
 - the latest speedrunning version (currently 1.16.1 and may be for a while)